JuliaReach/JuliaCon-2021-Minisymposium-Set-Propagation/README.md

     - Ander Gray ([@AnderGray](http://github.com/AnderGray)) (Univ Liverpool)
     - [Project link](https://github.com/AnderGray/ProbabilityBoundsAnalysis.jl)

+- Probability bounds analysis in Julia, a package for performing arithmetic between uncertain numbers.
+ProbabilityBoundsAnalysis.jl computes guaranteed bounds on functions of random variables, given only partial information about their marginals and dependence.
+Considered to be a form of rigorous computing with random variables.

 ### Methods to Soundly Verify Deep Neural Networks (20min + 2min Q)